walter-cueva/walter-cueva/README.md

-# Hi there, I'm Lakpriya Senevirathna 👋
+# Hi there, I'm Walter Cueva 👋

 ## 🚀 About Me
 - Entrepreneur
 - Senior Software Engineer

 ## 🎓 Education
-- BS (Hons) in Computer Science
+- BS in Computer Science
 - MS in IT Management

 ## 🛠️ Technologies & Tools